chrisammon3000/aws-permits-pipeline/README.md

    ```
    npm install -g serverless
    ```
-     You will see an output with the API endpoint something like:
+     You will see an output with the API endpoints something like:
      ```
      endpoints:
        GET - https://XXXXXXXXX.execute-api.us-east-1.amazonaws.com/dev/init